apache/flink/docs/ops/cli.md

 and connects by default to the running Flink master (JobManager) that was started from the same installation directory.

+A prerequisite to using the command line interface is that the Flink master (JobManager) has been started (via `<flink-home>/bin/start-cluster.sh`) or that a YARN environment is available.

 The command line can be used to

 - submit jobs for execution,